-Charlotte Yarrow is a highly sought after leading junior in serious violence, organised crime with a particularly strong track record in handling high profile and complex financial crime including diversion and “phishing” fraud, money laundering, insider dealing, tax and VAT fraud, advance fee and banking fraud, as leading counsel.
+Charlotte Yarrow a highly sought after in serious violence, organised crime with a particularly strong track record in handling high profile and complex financial crime including diversion and “phishing” fraud, money laundering, insider dealing, tax and VAT fraud, advance fee and banking fraud, as leading counsel.

 She is regularly instructed in the most serious and high-profile cases.
 Her criminal practice encompasses murder & manslaughter, money-laundering and complex fraud, organised crime, large scale drug & arms importation & supply conspiracies, inquests and sexual offences.

 She has been involved in a large number of complex multi-handed cases where legal argument & tactical decisions have led to acquittals.
 She is constantly pitched against and co-defending with Queens Counsel, a factor which has not altered her success rate.
 She represented the only defendant of 10 tried, who was acquitted after a 6 month £25m serious fraud trial at Blackfriars Crown Court which completed earlier this year and her client was acquitted in a £15m 5 month, money laundering fraud at Southwark Crown Court, also this year.

 Charlotte has been instructed for 20 years in the regulatory field having begun, instructed as standing Counsel to 2 London Boroughs on all matters within their remit, including health & safety.
 Latterly, she has represented private companies in relation to this and Fire Authority investigations, death in the work place, Environment Agency and Trademarks.
 She has been involved in training regulatory investigators and has written papers advising regulatory authorities on the application of the law in practice.
 She has developed expertise for advice and litigation in the field of corporate manslaughter and the effects upon the NHS, the construction and transport industries and currently advises on the implications of the impending Online Harms & Regulator Bill.